Global protocols

 Writer(tweet) >> User(tweet)

-return tweet @ User When locally received data can be stale, guards can read the latest causally visible state instead of a sequential log.
+Guards can read the latest causally visible state instead of a sequential log.
 Vector clocks and message-carried views make the guard result depend on the asynchronous communication structure.

-latest_device_on = Y[Device](
+latest_device_on = At[Device].on == True

 if latest_device_on @ Indicator: